FutureFeed: Research

 In 2017, live subject tests over 90 days were performed on cattle at the CSIRO Lansdown facility in Queensland.
 28 Brahman-Angus steers were separated into four groups and given varying dosages of dried Asparagopsis in a simulated feedlot.
 Concentration levels for each group were 0% (control), 0.5% (low), 1% (medium) and 2% (high) dietary intake.
 Emissions monitoring was performed regularly using respiration chambers.
 Weekly weight checks were conducted to monitor cattle productivity.
 At the conclusion of the project, the cattle were terminated and had their carcasses sent to Meat Standards Australia (MSA) for meat quality assessment.
-Results are currently awaiting public release.
+The MSA found that Asparagopsis had no effect on meat eating quality.
+The bioactive bromoform was not detectable in tissues of treated steers, given a two-day withdrawal period.

-A panel of testers were unable to discern any difference in taste between control milk and milk produced by cattle with seaweed supplements added to their diet.
+In 2019, a panel of testers were unable to discern any difference in taste between control milk and milk produced by cattle with seaweed supplements added to their diet.

-In 2020, FutureFeed won a Food Planet Prize worth $1million for an Asparagopsis product that reduces methane emissions in livestock.

-FutureFeed was shortlisted for the 2021 Eureka Prize in the Applied Environmental Research category.
+In 2020, FutureFeed won a Food Planet Prize worth USD $1million.
+FutureFeed was also shortlisted for the 2021 Eureka Prize in the Applied Environmental Research category.

+In 2021 sensory testing showed high meat-eating quality and celebrity chef Matt Moran cooked the world's first low-methane steaks.
+The first licences were also granted by FutureFeed to companies in USA and Australia to cultivate and process Asparagopsis into a livestock feed product.

+The first commercial sales of freeze-dried Asparagopsis were achieved in 2022 and licences were granted to a further seven companies in Australia, Sweden, USA and Canada.
+FutureFeed also added a patent for preparing Asparagopsis in an oil composition and won the Australian Financial Review's Sustainability Leaders Award in the Agriculture and Environment category.

+In 2023, Asparagopsis-oil was successfully trialled in beef feedlot and dairy systems and a large herd trial determined productivity benefits of Asparagopsis for beef cattle.

+FutureFeed were named winners of the 2023 Bloomberg NEF Pioneers Award and many of its licensees raised further capital, won major industry awards and secured large commercial contracts on the back of production plans.

+Mechanism of action

+Asparagopsis seaweed naturally contains halogenated methane analogues, mainly bromoform (CHBr3) at 1.7% dry weight, as a form of antibacterial defense.
+These chemicals act as an inhibitor for cobamide-dependent methyltransferase (see: Coenzyme M), a key enzyme for methanogenesis.